osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - **Response**

-On succesful response, we receive the actual amounts of each token used to create the liquidityCreated number of shares in the given range.
+On successful response, we receive the actual amounts of each token used to create the liquidityCreated number of shares in the given range.

 ```go